aks861999/Spotify-Sequential-Recommendation-System/README.md

 | Word co-occurrence | Tracks appearing near each other in a playlist |
 | Semantic similarity | Musical affinity / shared listening context |

 This analogy is not superficial.
 Word2Vec learns that words with similar *contexts* have similar *meanings*.
 Applied to playlists, a track's context is the set of tracks a user placed near it.
-Two tracks that consistently appear in similar playlist neighbourhoods across many users share something real — tempo, mood, genre, or cultural moment — even if the model never sees those features directly.
+Two tracks that consistently appear in similar playlist neighbourhoods across many users share something real, tempo, mood, genre, or cultural moment, even if the model never sees those features directly.

 #### Architecture